JasonW77/CSCI_1110_OOP_Coursework/README.md

 *(Bio Goes Here)*

-_I am taking this program because I have always had an aptitude and keen interest in programing and thought that it was about time I did something about it.
+_I am taking this program because I have always had an aptitude and a keen interest in programing I thought that it was about time that I did something about it.
 I would love to work as a programmer or at the least be able to create my own programs._